 Motorola built, owns, and manages the “Dansk Beredskabskommunikation A/S” SINE Tetra network in Denmark.
-Motorola is recognized for setting the standard for TETRA backup.
-In 2007, the company started to install fuel cell backup systems to critical infrastructure sites in Denmark.
+Motorola is known around the world for innovation in communications and is recognized for setting the standard for TETRA backup.
+In 2009, the company started to install fuel cell backup systems from Ballard to critical infrastructure sites in Denmark.

-We had the chance to sit down with Torben Truelsen, Engineering Manager at Motorola, about Motorola’s experiences with fuel cell backup solutions for Denmark’s critical networks.
+We had the chance to sit down with Torben Truelsen, Engineering Manager at Motorola, and talk to him about Motorola’s experiences with fuel cell backup solutions for Denmark’s critical networks.